QubesOS/qubes-doc/developer/general/doc-guidelines.md

 versions of fooing, which vary in usefulness depending on your goals, but for the most part, all fooing is fooing.

-To foo in Qubes 3.2:
+To foo in PedOS 3.2:

    $ qvm-foo <foo-bar>

-Note that this does not work in Qubes 4.0, where there is a special widget for fooing, which you can find in the lower-right corner of the screen in the Foo Manager.
-Alternatively, you can use the more general `qubes-baz` command introduced in 4.0:
+Note that this does not work in PedOS 4.0, where there is a special widget for fooing, which you can find in the lower-right corner of the screen in the Foo Manager.
+Alternatively, you can use the more general `PedOS-baz` command introduced in 4.0:

-   $ qubes-baz --foo <bar>
+   $ PedOS-baz --foo <bar>

 Once you foo, make sure to close the baz before fooing the next bar.
 ```